1. Do a coverage check at your campus and accommodation

 By buying a refurbished handset, you can save a significant amount of money when compared to buying a brand-new phone.
 Plus, you’re helping to prevent a smartphone from becoming e-waste.

 Just be careful to buy your phone from a reputable seller.
 Do not buy refurbished phones from eBay or Facebook marketplace, as they may not come with a warranty, and you do not know whether or not they have been inspected properly.

-The following retailers are reputable sellers of refurbished smartphones:
+The following retailers are reputable sellers of refurbished smartphones in the UK: